domain7/wp-theme_boilerplate/README.md

 * After cloning sassyplate into your theme, move the contents of /sassyplate into the theme (except the .git directory, .gitignore and readme.md files).
 * Replace the existing images directory with the one from sassyplate.
 Delete the sassyplate directory and what's left in it (git directory, .gitignore file, readme.md).

-### Grunt for awhile (to do: use better pun here)

-* Clone gruntyplate into the theme ( git@bitbucket.org:domain7/gruntyplate.git )
-* After cloning gruntyplate into your theme, move contents of /gruntyplate into the theme (except the .git directory, .gitignore and readme.md files).
-Replace existing js directory of the theme with the one from gruntyplate.
-Delete the gruntyplate directory and what's left in it (git directory, .gitignore file, readme.md).
-* Go into package.json and customize the top area with project specific information.
-The name you enter will be the name of your compiled js file in /js/build/
-* Open the includes/scripts.php file, and on line 40, change the location of jQuery script (in gruntyplate its js/src/vendor/jquery-2.0.0.min.js)
-* Also in includes/scripts.php, and on line 85, change the reference to /js/main.js to the project script file (in this case, /js/build/enterpriseonline.min.js)

 ### Activate Theme
 In wordpress admin, go to appearance / themes and activate your new wordpress theme.